What You Should Know

 Dermoloma cuneifolium is a species of fungus in the family Tricholomataceae, and the type species of the genus Dermoloma.
-Cap is initially conical or convex, later broadly convex or flattened, sometimes with a low umbo, or occasionally with a shallow depression; light brown to grey-brown; surface wrinkled radially; 1 to 6cm across when fully mature often cracking into irregular patches mainly concentrated towards the center.
+Cap is initially conical or convex, later broadly convex or flattened, sometimes with a low umbo, or occasionally with a shallow depression; light brown to gray-brown; surface wrinkled radially; 1 to 6cm across when fully mature often cracking into irregular patches mainly concentrated towards the center.
 Gills brittle; pale grey; moderately distant, sinuate-adnate to emarginate.
 The stem is Whitish or pale grey, with fine longitudinal fibrils; cylindrical or slightly tapering towards base; 1.8 to 6.5cm long, 0.2 to 1cm diameter; no stem ring.

 Other names: Crazed Cap.

-Dermoloma cuneifolium Identification
+Dermoloma cuneifolium Mushroom Identification

 Possibly saprobic, since it is sometimes found in grasslands without trees nearby; growing gregariously in grassy areas or hardwood forests; summer and fall; common in Europe; North American distribution uncertain (reported primarily from the Midwest).